Qorvo/qpg-openthread/gp712/doc/README.md

     cd ot-qorvo
     git submodule update --init --recursive

-The `git submodule update` command will, populate the `openthread` directory with the openthread core implementation and `third_party/Qorvo/repo` with pre-compiled libraries.
+The `git submodule update` command will populate the `openthread` directory with the openthread core implementation and `third_party/Qorvo/repo` with pre-compiled libraries.

 All commands and scripts are run from the openthread root directory.